 Planners and support coordinators also too often regard distinct allied health professions as unproblematically interchangeable.
-For example, the distinctions between physiotherapists, occupational therapists, osteopaths and exercise physiologists are often elided, when some participants are professionally assessed as in need of more than one of these services.
+For example, the distinctions between physiotherapists, occupational therapists, osteopaths and exercise physiologists are often elided, despite some participants having been professionally assessed as in need of more than one of these services.